*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Osmanthus Flower tea comes from the Sweet Osmanthus flower that is native to Asia.
 It can be found growing across Southeast Asia and in southern Japan(source).

-This tea has become pretty popular in the west and can be found at many large supermarkets, such as Wal-Mart, in the United States.
+This Herbal Flower Tea has become pretty popular in the West and can be found at many large supermarkets, such as Wal-Mart, in the United States.
 Typically the flower buds are used to make Osmanthus flower tea.

 You can check out our full flavor profile of osmanthus flower tea in our article here.